Skip to content

 How hard is Sgurr Gaorsaic?

-Can I bring my dog up Sgurr Gaorsaic?
+Can dogs go up Sgurr Gaorsaic?

-Is there mobile signal on Sgurr Gaorsaic?
+Will I get phone signal on Sgurr Gaorsaic?

 Reasonable signal at Morvich; nothing beyond the bealach